[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 * * *

 The rest of the day was all work and worry for her as she cleaned and weaved and sewed and tried not to wonder where Loki might be.
-The boys each took a turn coming in from the cold to warm themselves by the fire, always leaving with some of the flatbread to share.
+The boys each took a turn coming in from the cold to warm themselves by the fire, each leaving with some of the flatbread to share.
 The meagre light stopped shining down through the smoke holes in the roof before they finally returned, their ruddy cheeks cold and windburned and their bellies empty.
 The horses snorted and the sheep huddled together in their pen, relieved to be out of the winds.

 “Is the stew ready, mother?”
 Narvi asked, shaking the snow off his cloak and hat before laying them on the bench to dry.